What Is the Birthday Rule for Health Insurance?

 It's free, simple and secure.

-The birthday rule says the main or primary coverage comes from the parent whose birthday comes earlier in the year.
-The other parent’s plan provides secondary coverage.
-The year a parent was born is not taken into consideration.
+The birthday rule for health insurance says coverage of the parent whose birthday comes earlier in the year pays first.
+The year each parent was born is not taken into consideration.

-For example, a parent with a March birthday would have primary coverage if the other parent has an October birthday.
+For example, a parent with a March birthday would pay first, making it the primary coverage, if the other parent has an October birthday.

 How does the birthday rule work?

 When a child is covered by two parents' health insurance policies, the birthday rule decides which insurance company will pay first.
-This can affect your child's benefits and how much you pay for costs like copayments and deductibles.
+This can affect your child's benefits because one parent may have better coverage than the other parent.

-It’s important to remember that the birthday rule only applies to children covered by both parents’ separate insurance policies.
-It does not apply to a child or children covered under a single insurance plan.
+It’s important to remember the birthday rule only applies to children covered by both parents’ separate insurance policies.
+If you have a single insurance plan, you won't have to worry about the birthday rule.

 The birthday rule also applies to dental insurance.
 It doesn't matter if that care is part of a health insurance policy or if it comes from a stand-alone dental plan.